amxyz-cyber/jDataAnalysis/README.md

 - Controller: `AreaVC`, View: `AreaView`

 4. Scatter Plot\
-The animated scatter plot is based on the [red wine dataset] (https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009).
+The animated scatter plot is based on the [red wine dataset](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009).
 After having stored the data in `winequality-red.csv`, the plot is finally plotted using the classes ScatterVC and ScatterView respectively.

 5. Heatmap\